n0t0/py-regiment/exercises/Strings_Problems.md

 ```

 ### Exercise 5
-Rewrite this function so that instead of traversing the string,
+Rewrite _count_ function so that instead of traversing the string,
-it uses the three-parameter version of find from the previous section.
+it uses the three-parameter version of _find_ from the previous section.

 ### Exercise 6
 There is a string method called count that is similar to the function